 If you need to change it afterwards, please send us a message and we will change it for you.

-We've tested our multi-currency support thouroughly with these plugins (but it will work with any plugin that store's the order's currency properly in WooCommerce):
+We've confirmed our multi-currency support with these plugins (but it will work with any plugin that store's the order's currency properly in WooCommerce):

 Heads up: Our conversions are based on the rate of the order's created date (not paid date, as that's not always set).
 But it is unlikely that you received the exact amount that we convert it too, as bank's often charge different fees and the exchange rate can change over the course of the day (while we just use a single rate for the day).
 So while the converted amount we have is pretty accurate, it will never be the exact same as what you received, so you shouldn't use converted metrics for tax and similar reporting where precise numbers are needed.